whitney-holt/IS-6812-001-Fall-2024/README.md

 ## Modeling

   -  The data set is extremely large, and training a model with more than 5% of the training data set would be incredibly computationally intensive.
-  -  A balanced subset of teh data needed to be created in order to efficiently build models, but this likley decreased the model's potential predictive power.
+  -  A balanced subset of the data needed to be created in order to efficiently build models, but this likely decreased the model's potential predictive power.

 # My contribution to the project
-Working with 3 phenominal teammates, my personal cotributions to the project were:
+Working with 3 phenomenal teammates, my personal contributions to the project were:

   -  Conducting independent Exploratory Data Analysis (EDA)
-  -  Building several predictive models, including: majority classifier, logistic regression, penalized regression, and Naive Bayes
+  -  Building several predictive models, including a majority classifier, logistic regression, penalized regression, and Naive Bayes
   -  Acting as a scribe for our team when creating the group modeling notebook
   -  Independently drafting several sections of the group modeling notebook, including "Main Takeaways"
-  -  Creating a slide deck for the presenation each team member could access and edit
+  -  Creating a slide deck for the presentation each team member could access and edit
-  -  Coordinating group meeings, setting up zoom meetings and coordinating schedules
+  -  Coordinating group meetings, setting up zoom meetings and coordinating schedules

 # Lessons Learned